furqan-razzaq/node-azure-media/README.md

 # Azure Media for Node.js

+## Note:
+This is a fork of the repo https://github.com/fritzy/node-azure-media.
+I encourage you to use the original one.
+I will be using it to add some extra features to it.
+It can have potential bugs untill mentioned otherwise.

 Azure's Media REST API provides a way to store, encode, and deliver media (video and images).
 This library makes using the API easier.